 The Pan-STARRS telescope specializes in finding asteroids.
 It has a wide field of view and takes short exposures, allowing it to cover the entire sky in 8 days.
-The upcoming Large Synaptic Survey Telescope (LSST) will be even more powerful.
+The upcoming Large Synaptic Survey Telescope (LSST) will cover the sky every 2 days.

 A cannon provides an example calculation.